How to Regain Lost Admin Rights in Windows 10 or 11

 Summary: This article tells you how to restore your user account’s lost administrator rights and privileges in Windows 10 and 11.

-Lost the account password?
+Have you lost the account password?
 It’s a different issue.

 If you have forgotten the passwords for the built-in administrator and the user accounts and cannot log in, this article doesn’t apply.
-It’s a different scenario, and the solution for that is available in the article Windows 10/11 Password Reset Methods for Lost Password Scenario.
+It’s a different scenario, and the solution is available in the article Windows 10/11 Password Reset Methods for Lost Password Scenario.

 (I had to split the content into two articles for better clarity.
 The article addresses the “lost admin rights” issue, and the linked article above addresses the “lost password” issue.)